jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Considering the Database Design - we want ... PDF and BibTeX metadata versioning, conflict resolution on sync=merge, etc.md

 1. parent / source
 2. child / destination

-We'll use the parent/child nomenclature, while we **do realize a DAG (directed a-cyclic graph) is not hierarchical** and it would thus bee more fitting to use source/destination.
+We'll use the parent/child nomenclature, while we **do realize a DAG (directed a-cyclic graph) is not hierarchical** and it would thus be more fitting to use source/destination.
 Sorry, my brain does parent/child for that as well, so parent/child it is.

 Now, for *performance*, we ask ourselves: can we write that arbitrary-depth/nested query as a single query, without crazy joins and whatnot?!